Aging Out of Foster Care: Financial Assistance & Resources

 • Life skills: obtaining a driver’s license.

-Toolkits Will Help Transition
+Toolkits to Help With ‘Aging Out’ Transition

 The U.S. Department of Education provides a Foster Care Transition Tool Kit.
 Like many government documents, it’s very detailed and difficult for a teenager to comprehend.
 Federal law requires child welfare agencies to begin working with foster youth at age 14 to develop plans for transition into adulthood.